Dry Eye Syndrome?

 IPL uses pulses of light to liquefy and release the hardened oils that have clogged the meibomian glands in the eyelids.
 This allows the glands to readily release the oil into the tear film, protecting the tears from evaporating or drying out as quickly.

 Our IPL device also addresses inflammation by selectively absorbing abnormal blood vessels, and destroying them.
 This removes a major source of inflammation to improve symptoms such as redness and itching.
 IPL also helps reduce the amount of Demodex mites, creating direct relief of MGD.

 What To Expect

 Before beginning the IPL treatment, a topical numbing cream may be applied for 10-15 minutes to help with any discomfort.
 Our certified laser expert, Dr. Ellie Zarnegar, will cleanse the treatment area, cover your eyelids with eye shields, and apply a cooling gel to the skin.
 She will then glide the device along your skin while it emits light pulses.

 After treatment, you may experience some discomfort, redness, tingling, mild mucus discharge, and slight inflammation.
 These are normal side effects and will resolve within a few hours to a few days.

 Many Treatments Will I Need?

-Patients begin to notice relief from dry eye within 1 to 2 IPL treatments.
+Patients begin to notice relief from the dry eye within 1 to 2 IPL treatments.
 However, for optimal results, you may need 3 to 4 treatments spaced out 3 to 4 weeks apart.
-After completing your treatment plan, we recommend maintenance sessions twice a year for long term results.
+After completing your treatment plan, we recommend maintenance sessions twice a year for long-term results.